 except ZeroDivisionError:

 print('division by zero attempted')

+This vulnerability is discussed in 6.36 Ignored errors status and unhandled exceptions.

 Note that “with” statements and context managers can be used to consolidate where exceptions are evaluated and propagated, which lets developers write straight forward code without sprinkling “try … except … finally” structures throughout the code.

-Python offers few constructs that could lead to unstructured code.
-However, judicious use of break statements is encouraged to avoid confusion.
+For example, the following code ensures that the opened file is closed promptly, even if an exception occurs, or code in the body returns from a containing function, or breaks out of a containing loop:

+with open(“example.txt”) as f: for line in f: print(line) # File will be closed here, as well as on an exception,break, continue, or return

 6.31.2 Guidance to language users

 Use “with” statements and context managers to enclose regions, and use them to invoke code which may create exceptions.